EarthObservationSimulator/orbitpy/docs/validation.rst

 STK Coverage Tests: Analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The results of all of the test cases across each metric is shown in the table below.
-In case of rectangular sensors the results from the DirectSphericalPointInPolygon, ProjectedSphericalPointInPolygon and DirectPointInRectangularPolygon methods are given in the format X/Y/Z, where X is the result from the DirectSphericalPointInPolygon method and
+In case of rectangular sensors the results from the DirectSphericalPIP, ProjectedPIP and RectangularPIP methods are given in the format X/Y/Z, where X is the result from the DirectSphericalPIP method and
-Y is the result from the ProjectedSphericalPointInPolygon method and Z is the result from the DirectPointInRectangularPolygon method.
+Y is the result from the ProjectedPIP method and Z is the result from the RectangularPIP method.

 It has been observed that Y=Z for all the cases which is expected since both the methods classify the target points directly on spherical surface.
 X is different from
 Y and Z since it is based on a method which classifies target points after projection of the polygon, target points onto a flat surface.